Tomoki-Tak/ANN-for-ship-response-transfer-functions/README.md

 - VBM phase (amidships, by my_model_vbmphase.keras)

 ## Amplitude
-Amplitude outputs by ANN have been normalized within [-1 1].
+Amplitude outputs by ANN have been normalized to the range [-1 1].
 To revert to the actual values, the min&max values in the table below can be used.

 |  | Heave (m/m)| Pitch (deg/m)| VBM |
 |---------------|---------------|---------------|---------------|